maxkolb/ngx-splitinput/README.md

 This section describes the inputs of the component.
 All inputs are optional.

 ### Inputs
-* `autofocus: boolean = false`: If set to `true` the first input element will be focused on page load.
+* `autofocus: boolean = true`: If set to `true` the first input element will be focused on page load.